1. Overview

 Our research into British nationals is ongoing.
 The complexity associated with identifying British migrants in administrative data means we cannot use such data at this time.

 Instead, we use International Passenger Survey (IPS) data.
 The IPS conducts face-to-face interviews with a sample of passengers as they pass through major UK airports, sea routes and the Channel Tunnel.
 More information on the survey methodology can be found in our IPS Quality and Methodology Information report.
 It is important to note that these data are intentions-based, and our research has shown that intentions do not always reflect actual behaviour.
-Further details can be found in our article Estimating UK international migration: 2012 to 2021.
+Further details can be found in Estimating UK international migration: 2012 to 2021.

 Method